Bay Area Solidarity Summer (BASS)

 1. What is BASS?

-Bay Area Solidarity Summer, or BASS, is a 5-day training program specifically for emerging progressive South Asian American activists and organizers, ages 18–23.
+Bay Area Solidarity Summer, or BASS, is an annual 5-day training program specifically for emerging progressive South Asian American activists and organizers, ages 18–23.
 (We explain “South Asian” below.)
 The training is low-cost or free, and includes curriculum, readings, and access to mentors and a network.

-BASS is open to participants from across the U.S., with priority given to people from the West Coast.
+Launched in 2011, BASS is open to participants from across the U.S., with priority given to people from the San Francisco Bay Area or West Coast.

 2. Why should I attend BASS?

-BASS will strengthen your skills as an organizer working for a just, equitable, and sustainable world:
+BASS will help strengthen your skills as an organizer working for a just, equitable, and sustainable world:

 • learn concrete skills for creating real-world change